 Welcome to Switzerland.
 Would you like to take out insurance with CSS?
 Choose basic insurance that’s right for you – we have five models, each with their own advantages and premiums.Calculate premium

 Everyone living in Switzerland must have basic insurance.
 It provides cover for the statutory basic benefits in case of illness, accident and maternity.
-After arriving in Switzerland, you have 3 months in which to take out basic insurance.
+After arriving in Switzerland, you have 3 months' time in which to take out basic insurance.

 After arriving in Switzerland, you have 3 months in which to take out basic insurance.
 But it’s better to make up your mind before this deadline, as you pay premiums from the very first day on which you’re registered as living here.

 If you leave it until later to take out insurance, you will pay a surcharge.